New Years Resolution: A Trauma Informed Approach to Change

 - 4 min read

-A New Years Resolution can bring excitement, hope, pressure, or dread.
-For many people, the idea of starting fresh feels motivating.
-For others, especially those carrying trauma, stress, or burnout, the pressure to create a perfect plan can activate shame or self blame.
+A New Year's Resolution can bring excitement, hope, pressure, or dread.
+For many, the idea of starting fresh feels motivating.
+However, for those carrying trauma, stress, or burnout, the pressure to create a perfect plan can activate feelings of shame or self-blame.

-Educational Core: Why Resolutions Are Hard on the Nervous System
+Understanding the Challenge: Why Resolutions Can Be Hard on the Nervous System

-Many people assume the challenge is discipline.
-In reality, it is often biology.
+Many people assume the challenge lies in discipline.
+In reality, it often stems from biology.
 When you have a history of trauma, chronic stress, or anxiety, your nervous system may spend more time in survival states.
 Survival makes new habits feel threatening instead of exciting.

 Here are a few reasons resolutions can feel overwhelming:

 Trauma can teach the brain to see the world in extremes.
 A goal becomes pass or fail.
-Missed one day becomes “I ruined it.”
+Missing one day can lead to the thought, “I ruined it.”

 If the resolution is rooted in fixing what feels “wrong” with you, it becomes punitive instead of healing.